 No model can adequately capture the multitude of unforeseeable events that can affect the economy.
+The worldwide spread of the COVID-19 virus in early 2020 and Russia's invasion of Ukraine in February 2022 are recent examples of such events.
 Also, some economic variables are more sensitive to shocks than others.
 For example, equity markets rise and fall on the day's news, sometimes by large magnitudes.
-In contrast, real GDP growth tends to fluctuate within a relatively narrow range.
+In contrast, real gross domestic product (GDP) growth tends to fluctuate within a relatively narrow range.

-Often, what appears to be a random economic shock may be a more permanent structural change.
+Often, what appears to be a random economic shock may actually be a more permanent structural change.
 Shifts in the underlying economic, revenue, or spending structure are difficult to model in practice, particularly since the true causes of such shifts only become clear with hindsight.
 This can lead to large forecast errors when these shifts occur rapidly or when the cumulative impact is felt over the forecast horizon.
 Policy makers must be kept aware that even a well specified model can perform badly when structural changes occur.